Former Officials for Asbury Park NJ fraudulently destroyed an Entrepreneur

 In a PRECEDENTIAL DECISION, the Superior Court, Appellate Division, in Catena v.
 Raytheon Company, et al.,(August 18, 2016), held that the Discovery Rule applied to common law fraud claims (Fraudulent Concealment) as well as fraud claims under New Jersey's Consumer Fraud Act (CFA) even if discovered 17 years afterwards and filed 20 years later.

 The Catena Court emphasized that the discovery rule "is designed to avoid harsh results that otherwise would flow from mechanical application of a statute of limitations."
+A party may not benefit from its own fraudulent conduct.
+Joe D'Egidio Landscaping, Inc. v.
+Apicella, 337 N.J.
+Super.
+252, 257 (App.
+Div.
+2001).

 In the case Platinum Links Ent v Atlantic City Surf Pro Baseball Club 2002.
-3rd Circuit United States District Court, Judge the Hon Joseph E. Irenas noted that the City's attempt to block the show was based on a "dislike of the message" and an unfair stereotype of rap fans.
+3rd Circuit United States District Court, the Hon Judge Joseph E. Irenas noted that the City's attempt to block the show was based on a "dislike of the message" and an unfair stereotype of rap fans.
 The ruling emphasized that Officials could not single out rap music for cancellation while allowing other genres.

 NJLAD; Using "public safety" as a justification to cancel or restrict a specific genre of music (like rap) after the police and venue has already approved security measures for the event is discriminatory.
 It is a pretext for bias against the artists, promoter(s) and the audience.